ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood-fauna-tutorial/index.md

 fauna cloud-login
 ```

 You'll be asked to verify your email and password.
-If you signed up for FaunaDB using your GitHub or Netlify credentials, follow [these steps](https://docs.fauna.com/fauna/current/start/cloud-github), then continue with [Start using your database](https://docs.fauna.com/fauna/current/start/cloud#shell).
+If you signed up for FaunaDB using your GitHub or Netlify credentials, follow [these steps](https://docs.fauna.com/fauna/current/start/cloud-github), then skip the Create new Database section and continue this tutorial at the beginning of the Collections section.

 ## Create new Database